Aesica/RMMV/README.md

 - Compatible with YEP_X_BattleSysATB and can be used to display battler ATB gauges if that plugin is used

 **11/7/2019 - 1.4**
+- Fixed a bug that allowed actor gauges to show in the side view locations when using front view
 - Fixed a bug where this plugin was unintentionally dependent on YEP_BattleCore.
 Oops!

 **9/26/2019 - 1.3**